robmarano/robmarano.github.io/courses/ece465/2023/ece465-syllabus-fall-2023.md

 _Note: We will update course catalog description to focus on topic vs software implementation._

 From the instructor: <br>
-You will dive deep, with hands-on, to study and implement critical, foundational technology components that enable distributed (cloud) computing, and the engineering advancements that have led to today’s thriving cloud computing ecosystem.
-Students will understand, design, build and test representational software units that implement different distributed components, e.g., concurrently logic execution that uses software-defined communications, compute, storage, and security.
+You will dive deep, with hands-on approach, to study and implement critical, foundational technology components that enable distributed (cloud) computing, and the engineering advancements that have led to today’s thriving cloud computing ecosystem.
+Students will understand, design, build and test representational software units that implement different distributed components, e.g., concurrent logic execution that uses software-defined communications, compute, storage, and security.
 Distributed computing topics include multi-threaded programming; architecture designs; communication designs; coordination; naming; consistency & replication; fault tolerance; and security.

 You will be introduced to many of the system design tenets used in the operation of large-scale distributed systems operated by modern commercial cloud computing providers (hyperscalers), e.g., Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 These tenets include reliability; scalability; availability; fault tolerance; data replication; caching; consistency; partition tolerance; load balancing; asynchronous communications; instrumentation; and monitoring.

-This course prepares the student with foundational knowledge and experience to prepare for modern cloud computing software development and product management professions and academic research.
+This course prepares the student with foundational knowledge and experience to prepare for modern cloud computing software design and development professions and academic research.

 3 credits.
 3 hours per week (45 total hours).